Azure-Samples/Cognitive-Speech-STT-Android/README.md

 ## Contributing

 We welcome contributions.
-Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Feel free to file issues and submit pull requests on the repo and we'll try to address them as soon as possible.
 Learn more about how you can help on our [Contribution Rules & Guidelines](</CONTRIBUTING.md>).

 You can reach out to us anytime with questions and suggestions using our communities below: